 If the idea of hand-cranking a bowl trimmer doesn’t appeal to you, check out this power tool.
 Hold it in your hand and you can manicure your buds in a flash.
 The Magic Trimmer only weighs 2-1/2 pounds and comes with three replacement blades.
 High Times gave it a very positive review.
 One thing to note: it will make a mess.
 There’s no debris-catcher.

-The leaves are caught in the large sack underneath so it make a lot less mess than the handheld trimmer we mentioned above.
+The leaves are caught in the large sack underneath so it makes a lot less mess than the handheld Magic Trimmer we mentioned above.
 Don’t toss those leaves, though.
 It’s time to make brownies.